 Travel Vaccines and Advice for Brunei

 Brunei is known as the Abode of Peace and is located in Southeast Asia.
 It is also near the state of Sarawak, Malaysia.
-This sovereign state is on the island of Borneo and an the ideal spot for U.S. tourists to travel.
+This sovereign state is on the island of Borneo and an ideal spot for tourists to visit.

 People will discover everything Brunei has to offer from great golf courses to malls, exquisite hotels, relaxing spas, theme parks, and recreation centers.
 Brunei has a variety of cuisine to try from local to international flavors that will satisfy your taste buds.